shixiao/cs426-spring2022-labs/lab4/lab4.md

 To start with this safety feature, you'll first need a sharding function.
 We recommend defining a function like `GetShardForKey(key string, numShards int) int` in `utils.go` that you can re-use across client and server implementation.
-You can use any hash function you want as long as it distributes well across the number of shards.
+We have provided a basic implementation that you can use if you want, but you can use any hash function you want as long as it distributes well across the number of shards.
 (Recall from the [ShardMap background](#shardmap-handling-dynamic-sharding) section above that `NumShards` is a constant.)

 Next, on all requests to your server, compute the shard for the key in the request.
 If the server